SteeltoeOSS/Steeltoe/src/Configuration/src/SpringBootBase/README.md

 # Configuration SpringBoot Env .NET Configuration Provider

-This project contains a SpringApplicationJSON configuration provider.
-This is helpful for environments friendly to Spring Boot applications like SCDF where configuration is provided as a json string inside a single env variable that looks like
+This project contains configuration providers for environments friendly to Spring Boot applications like SCDF.
+The configuration may be provided as a json string inside a single env variable that looks like
-`{"spring.cloud.stream.input.binding":"barfoo"}`.
+`{"spring.cloud.stream.input.binding":"barfoo"}` or as a Command line parameter that looks like `spring.cloud.stream.input.binding=barfoo`.
 For more information on how to use this component see the online [Steeltoe documentation](https://steeltoe.io/).

 ```

 # Program.cs

-using Steeltoe.Extensions.Configuration.SpringBootEnv;
+using Steeltoe.Extensions.Configuration.SpringBoot;

 ...
     class Program